Alqen/headless-vector-search/docs/alqen-wiki.md

 refined to select the most relevant and high-impact terms, ensuring the product is well-optimized for search right from the start.

----
+### Keyword Research:

-**Keyword Research:** Master the keyword game for optimal product visibility with the Keyword Research tool.
+Master the keyword game for optimal product visibility with the Keyword Research tool.
 This comprehensive tool provides a 360-degree view of keyword dynamics, empowering sellers to prioritize high-impact terms and optimize their listings accordingly.